PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/audienceManagerGetProfileAttributes().rst

 .. deprecated::
     16.0.0 This method is no longer recommended.
 Audience Manager is no longer available in the latest product version.

 The **audienceManagerGetProfileAttributes()** method returns profile attributes.
-You can get only the attributes with `granted access <https://help.piwik.pro/support/audiences/api-access-attribute/>`_.
+You can only access attributes that heve been `granted access <https://help.piwik.pro/support/audiences/api-access-attribute/>`_.

 Syntax
 ------